By Kori ~ October 27th, 2011.

 - Must be widely available

 Chateau Ste.
 Michelle is Washington Stateâ€™s founding winery with its roots dating back to the repeal of Prohibition.
 In 1976, Ste.
 Michelle built a French-style chateau in Woodinville, just northeast of Seattle.
-The fruit for this Syrah was sourced from Columbia Valley and Yakima Valley vineyards.
-The 2007 vintage was the first time that the Columbia Valley Syrah was co-fermented with Viognier.
+While all of their white wines are made in Woodinville, all of their red wines are made at Canoe Ridge Estate in eastern Washington.
+The majority of fruit for this Syrah was sourced from vineyards on the Wahluke Slope with the balance of the blend coming from the Columbia Valley and Horse Heaven Hills AVAs.

-2007 Chateau Ste.
-Michelle Syrah (Columbia Valley, Washington): 95% Syrah, 4% Viognier, and 1% Grenache.
-Deep, dark purplish red in color.
-Very aromatic with earth, black fruit, and barnyard aromas on the nose.
-Red and black fruit, especially plum and blackberry, and a hint of chocolate come through on the palate.
-Medium to full-bodied with lively acidity, medium tannins, and a medium to long finish.
+2008 Chateau Ste.
+Michelle Syrah (Columbia Valley, Washington): 95% Syrah and 5% Viognier.
+Dark purple in color.
+Nice nose with oak, spice, and black fruit aromas.
+More black fruit, spice, and a hint of black pepper come through on the palate.
+Full-bodied with lively acidity, medium to high tannins, and a long finish.

 Quality: 3.5 stars (out of 5)

 QPR: 5 bangs for your buck (out of 5)

 Where to buy: Received as sample, suggested retail $13; Available elsewhere, $11